Original Oil Painting

 I wanted to paint the face of the child in my normal realism style as this was the most important part of the painting.
 I painted the diamonds in the background and in the white squares I painted a running total of the number of child deaths in these mines.
 Ultimately the question is raised “Is the price worth it?”
 To me the answer is so obvious that to ask such a question is to insult all the children who work in these mines.
 No the price is not worth it.

-The painting is professionally framed in a handcrafted frame and will come with a signed certificate of authenticity.
+This painting is framed in a bespoke wooden frame, is ready to hang and will come with a signed Certificate Of Authenticity.

-The painting will be tracked and insured during delivery and delivery is free
+The painting will be professionally packaged, tracked and insured during delivery and delivery is free.